Agent Skills: Backstage Catalog Generator

 Resource

-• Use providesApis when the resource exposes an API.
+• Use providesApis only if the resource genuinely exposes an HTTP/protocol API consumers reference

 API